zenml-io/zenml/docs/book/guides/low-level-api/chapter-7.md

 * [Docker](https://docs.docker.com/get-docker/) to build Docker images that run your pipeline in Kubernetes pods

 {% hint style="warning" %}
-The local Kubeflow Pipelines deployment requires more than 2 GB of RAM, so if you're using Docker Desktop make sure to update the resource limits in the preferences
+The local Kubeflow Pipelines deployment requires more than 2 GB of RAM, so if you're using Docker Desktop make sure to update the resource limits in the preferences.
 {% endhint %}

 ### Installation